Capsulotomy | Hill Vision | St. Louis Eye Doctor

-While I am every bit as excited as the patient after successful cataract surgery, and inherently optimistic as well, it is necessary to caution patients that the above-mentioned phrase does not always apply.
-Barring even the unforeseen, most patients, at some point in the future, will require a procedure called a Capsulotomy for the condition of posterior capsular opacification.
+While I am every bit as excited as the patient after successful cataract treatment, and inherently optimistic as well, it is necessary to caution patients that, barring even the unforeseen, most patients, at some point in the future, will require a procedure called a capsulotomy for an intimidating-sounding condition called posterior capsular opacification.

-As alluded to above, the treatment of this condition is exceptionally easy as a Capsulotomy is a quick (perhaps even less than a minute), painless, out-patient treatment that is typically covered by insurance, requires no limitation of activities and is virtually risk-free.
+As alluded to above, a capsulotomy is a quick (perhaps even less than a minute), painless, out-patient treatment that is typically covered by insurance, requires no limitation of activities and is virtually risk-free.
 In addition, once successfully completed, there is never a need to repeat the procedure as this is a one-time occurrence.

 In summary, most patients can expect excellent vision following cataract surgery without the need of any secondary procedure in the immediate future.
 Eventually, however, a capsulotomy will be performed, should the vision decline and the patient desires a visual tune- up.